jvieroe/epinionDSB/README.md

-We can use these to manually change our colors by either (1) using the HEX codes provided by `epinion::dsb_colvec()` directly or (2) by pasting the names into the `epinionDSB::grabcol()` function.
+We can use these to manually change our colors by either (1) using the HEX codes provided by `epinion::dsb_colvec()` directly or (2) by pasting the names into the `epinionDSB::dsb_grabcol()` function.
 Both functions only accept colors in the Epinion color palette as inputs but are not sensitive to the inclusion of the Epinion prefix:

 ``` r